rcruzoliver/ctrlx_ros2/shm-dl/listener-shm-dl/README.md

 Contact: raul.cruz.oliver@gmail.com

 ## Decription
 This project assumes that the ros2-base-humble snap is installed in your ctrlX OS.
-Information to build such snap can be found in this respository.
+Information to build such snap can be found in [this respository](../../base-humble/).

 This snap provides a ROS2 node called "rt_dl_subscriber".
-This node subscribes to a ROS2 topic called "/chatter", that is available in the same LAN.
-This topic is published every 1 second and contains a string.
+This node subscribes to a ROS2 topic called "/test_vector3", that is available in the same LAN.
+This topic contains a vector3 standard message.

 The node "rt_dl_subscriber" writes the information from the topic in the Datalayer using a shared memory approach.
 This assures that the information is updated in a real time fashion.